After a week at Easter Camp, Taïga and her class get back to Vulturu just in time for the annual Spring Fest.

 Taïga blushes when he leans in close and whispers to her, ‘I think Mitchell would like you to be his girlfriend.’

-As soon as the door closes on Toma, she intercepts her granddaughter on her way upstairs.
+She intercepts her granddaughter on her way upstairs.
 She quickly recapitulates in her no-nonsense way, ‘… and so I’m leaving next Thursday.
 What do you think, Taïga?’ she asks, but does not expect to hear any objections.
 ‘You are unusually silent.’

 ‘But I’m an A student, Granny!
 And I want to stay with you,’ she adds in a whisper.